TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power_System_Camera.md

 # Power System for Camera System
 ## Functionality
-The primary functionality for the camera power system is to reliably meet the power requirements for the camera system's components.
-The system will supply 5 V to the camera system's microcontroller, motors, and camera.
+The primary functionality for the camera power system is to reliably meet the power requirements for the camera hardware system's components.
+The system will supply 5 V to the camera system's Raspberry Pi 5 via a USB-C connection and 5 V to the Raspberry Pi HQ camera.
+The system will supply 5 V to both servo motors +5V DC and GND terminals.

 ## Constraints
 | No.| Contraint | Origin |